 Strategies

-Offer 12-16 hours of Senior Advocacy Training each year to a minimum of 15 older adults each year of the three-year plan.
+Offer 12-16 hours of Senior Advocacy Training each year to a minimum of 15 older adults each year of the three-year plan and include the role of POC & LGBTQIA+ representation on the AAA Board & Standing Committees.
+[AAA Manager]

 Seek older adult representation on Dane County Housing Initiative Steering Committee and stakeholder groups affiliated with the Dane County Planning Office in order to advocate for affordable, safe, housing for older adults.
+[AAA Aging Program Specialist]

-Legislative/Advocacy Committee of the AAA Board provides action alerts on important issues related to older adults to the Elderly Advocacy Network.
+Legislative/Advocacy Committee of the AAA Board provides action alerts on important issues related to older adults to the Elderly Advocacy Network and recruits POC & LGBTQIA+ members to serve on the AAA Board & Standing Committees [AAA Manager]

-TITLE IIIB: Supportive Services & Person-Centered Services Goal—Transportation Options
+TITLE IIIB: Supportive Services & Emerging Need Goal—Transportation Options

 Goal Statement: On demand, person-centered individual transportation option(s) for Dane County older adult leisure/socialization activities from their residence that is affordable and available at least one time per month by 12/31/24.
 As measured by: (1) utilization of identified options; and (2) lower levels of social isolation on the UCLA three question social isolation and loneliness scale by persons using new options at onset of use and annually after using the on demand options.